 Leslie has a true passion for color + clouds.

 Leslie Banta is a Staunton, VA-based artist and educator.
-She paints clouds, minimalist landscapes and color compositions as a way of keeping nature’s beauty close at hand.
+She is fortunate to live in an idyllic valley of Virginia, where she can always see the clouds and minimalist landscapes she loves to paint.
+She finds the landscapes and color compositions are a great way of keeping nature’s beauty close at hand.

 “I spend a lot of time inside my head, solving daily problems or trying to keep a grocery list handy…basically, my thoughts are turned inward or my head is literally turned down, focused on a project.
 It’s so easy to look up at the sky; but it’s also easy to forget what’s waiting right over our heads because it’s always there.
 We forget to see it because we always see it, if that makes sense.
 I paint to remind myself to stop and look, to experience the beauty of color and texture, to drink in the sky for a long moment.”